ChildsplayOSU/bogl-docs/tutorials/boards.md

 ### place
 The `place` function allows you to place something on a board.

-The function takes 3 arguments: A *Content* value which is what is going to be placed on the board, the board the *Content* will be placed on, and a tuple of integers which represents the location of where on the board the *Content* value will be placed.
+The function takes 3 arguments: A *Content* value which is what is going to be placed on the board, the board the *Content* will be placed on, and a pair of integers which represents the location of where on the board the *Content* value will be placed.
-The return value of a `Place` function call is the board value that was passed to the function updated with the `Content` placed at the specified position.
+The return value of a `place` function call is the board value that was passed to the function updated with the `Content` placed at the specified position.

 :dart: **Excercise:**